GREAT ICE BEAR ADVENTURE

 Day 2 – AN ARCTIC ARRIVAL AND AN AERIAL TOUR

-Upon your arrival at the Lodge your hosts will provide a tour of the facilities and get you settled into your room.
-A thorough orientation about being in polar bear country will be provided prior to any outings.
-This day includes a guided hike on our rugged and starkly beautiful coastline, an interpretive slide show featuring the wildlife of Hudson Bay, and hopefully a clear night for viewing the Aurora Borealis!
+Upon your arrival, your hosts will provide a tour of the Lodge and get you settled into your room.
+A thorough orientation on travelling in polar bear country will be provided prior to any outings.
+This day includes a guided hike on our rugged and starkly beautiful coastline, an interpretive slide show featuring the wildlife of Hudson Bay, and hopefully a clear night for viewing the Aurora Borealis.
+Dymond Lake Lodge features an Aurora viewing tower for northern lights observation.
 All this will be topped off with a lunch and dinner where your hosts and guides will regale you with tales of life and adventures in Canada’s Arctic.

 Day 3 & 4 – TUNDRA TREKKING, POLAR BEARS, AND PRICELESS PHOTOGRAPHY!

 In the coming days, your breakfast will be served at 8:00 a.m. and the first walking tour generally leaves at 9:30 a.m.
 Should there be a polar bear in camp, the walking tour is delayed for picture taking but no one ever seems to mind!

 Once you’ve fueled up with one of Churchill Wild’s legendary full course breakfasts, you’ll be eager to bundle up and head out into the snow.
 The walks are comfortably paced as they are geared towards plenty of viewing and photo opportunities.
 They are guided by our professional and knowledgeable tour leaders and so you’ll do a lot of learning along the way as well.
 Obviously we cannot allow the bears to approach too closely, and your guides are expert in keeping bears at a safe distance without sacrificing exciting viewing.